Control Lights Window

 |Top Previous Next|

-When Control Lights is enabled, the Pixel Editor will send out data to:
+When the Control Lights box is checked, the Sequencer will send out data to:

 •A prop when you double click on the prop’s name (or right-click on the prop name and select one of the play options)